nodeca/nodeca/docs/nodeca-technical/application.md

 Cli scripts
 ===========

-1. Migrate script `bin/migrate`.
-Script run all migrations for each package.
+1. Migrator script `bin/migrate`.
+Scripts runs migrations in series for each application, one at time, respecting the order of applications given in config.